 Choice of alignment will be key to determining net capacity increase.
 Extensive right-of-way (R/W) will be required to implement the improvements if the alignment is not in the SR-91 corridor.
-When median connector projects or HOV/HOT projects are constructed and this 4-lane elevated facility is proposed within the median of SR-91 through Corona, then extensive managed lane closures would be required during construction (thus temporarily reducing capacity during construction).
+When median connector projects or HOV/HOT projects are constructed and this 4lane elevated facility is proposed within the median of SR-91 through Corona, then extensive managed lane closures would be required during (thus construction temporarily reducing SR-91 capacity during construction).